CivicActions/agile-california/call-notes/agendas-and-action-items.md

 #6/6 Agenda items
 - Review of QA feedback.
-What is best way to log bugs?
-How should we prioritize edits and/or new features?
+What is best way to log bugs? (new issues? comments to existing issues?)
+- How should we prioritize edits and/or new features?
+Get consensus on waffle.io priorities.
 - Maps and zip code (listed separately, as it seems it may the most major modification to current live site)
+- Screencast idea
 - Style guide / Bootstrap
-- How to make most of Jen's last 2 days
+- How to make most of Jen's last 2 days, and how to approach workload for team as a whole these coming days
 - Proposing compliance and documentation co-work Tuesday afternoon

 #6/3 Agenda items